I am an Associate Dean of Salford Business School. My key responsibility there is Student Experience.

 The interests section of this website provides information on my current interests but if I was to think of an underlying narrative it is that I am interested in how organisations and individuals can and will adapt to disruption to existing business models.
 This might be represented from the transition from physical to digital goods and services to the nature of flexible capitalism as represented by companies such as Uber.

-At Edge Hill University, I’ve won student nominated teaching awards in 2013,2014 and 2016.
-I’m currently one of the short-listed candidates for Time Higher Education Awards “Most Innovative Teachers in Higher Education” (winner to be announced Oct 2016).
+At Edge Hill University, Iwon student nominated teaching awards in 2013, 2014, and 2016.
+I was nominated every year between 2012-2018.
+I was one of the short-listed candidates for Time Higher Education Awards “Most Innovative Teachers in Higher Education” (Oct 2016).

 One of my current projects is exploring how the comics industry will be impacted from the growth of digital comics and another is an in-depth exploration of the literature around mobile technology and society.